solana-labs/solana/docs/src/apps/sysvars.md

 ## StakeHistory

-The StakeHistory sysvar contains the history of stake activations and de-activations per epoch.
+The StakeHistory sysvar contains the history of cluster-wide stake activations and de-activations per epoch.
 It is updated at the start of every epoch.

 - Address: `SysvarStakeHistory1111111111111111111111111`
 - Layout: [StakeHistory](https://docs.rs/solana-sdk/VERSION_FOR_DOCS_RS/solana_sdk/sysvar/stake_history/struct.StakeHistory.html)